-The NEC (National Electric Code) provides the standards for safely wiring AE (house, cabin, or office) installations in the United States.
-These wiring standards require the AC source (inverter, utility power, or a generator) to have the neutral conductor tied to ground.
+The NEC (National Electric Code)/CEC (Canadian Electrical Code) provide the standards for safely wiring mobile (RV, boat, or truck) installations.
+These wiring standards require the AC source (inverter, shore power, or a generator) to have the neutral conductor tied to ground.
 These standards also require that the AC neutral be connected to safety ground (often called a "bond") in only one place at any time.
 If more than one bond is established, currents can circulate between neutral and ground and cause ground-loop currents.
 These "ground-loops" can trip GFCIs and cause an electric shock hazard.
-In AE installations, the neutrals are connected together and are always connected to safety ground at the main AC panel - never at the inverter.